isomerpages/moe-peihwasec/_ccas/Sports & Games/Floorball.md

 </tbody>
 </table>

-<h4 style="color:#635f1a;font-weight:bold;font-family:Open Sans;">Competitions and CCA Activities</h4>
+<h4 style="color:#635f1a;">Competitions and CCA Activities</h4>

-<p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans">On top of participating in the annual National School Games, our members also take part in many other competitions as part of their passion for learning in the sport.
+<p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Tahoma;">On top of participating in the annual National School Games, our members also take part in many other competitions as part of their passion for learning in the sport.
 We are actively taking part in the ActiveSG Singapore Floorball League, Singapore National Games, as well as other invitational and ad-hoc competitions held by various schools, organisations and floorball clubs in Singapore.</p>

-<p style="margin-top:14.5px;font-size:14.5px; line-height:2;font-family:Open Sans;">We are also actively involved in workshops, camps and clinics for the betterment of our members.
+<p style="margin-top:14.5px;font-size:14.5px; line-height:2;Tahoma;">We are also actively involved in workshops, camps and clinics for the betterment of our members.
 Some of these activities that our members have attended included a Blindsave Goalie Camp conducted by Andis Blinds from Latvia in 2018 and floorball clinics and sports conference held by David Jansson, Head coach for the Swiss National Mens&rsquo; Floorball Team in 2018.</p>

-<p style="margin-top:14.5px;font-size:14.5px; line-height:2;font-family:Open Sans;">There are also plenty of opportunities for our members to be developed as student leaders in the CCA.
+<p style="margin-top:14.5px;font-size:14.5px; line-height:2;Tahoma;">There are also plenty of opportunities for our members to be developed as student leaders in the CCA.
 Student leaders in the CCA are given the opportunity to facilitate events such as our annual CCA Fiesta, Open House and CCA Camps.
 You will also lead the team for training and competitions.
 Student leaders are also given the opportunity to hone their leadership further when they are sent to participate in the annual Sec 2 Basic Student Leadership Camp and Sec 3 Advance Student Leadership Camp.</p>

-<h4 style="color:#635f1a;font-weight:bold;margin-bottom:-25px;font-family:Open Sans;">Student Testament</h4>
+<h4 style="color:#635f1a;margin-bottom:-25px;">Student Testament</h4>
 <blockquote style="font-size: 15px;
   width:100%;
   margin:50px auto;